0xmtn/jssnippets/permbit.md

   return nMask;
 }

-//Suppose that in order to get list of followers of a user along with user's personal info,  and likes, the required permission scope consists:
+//Suppose that in order to get list of followers of a user along with user's personal info,
+//and likes, the required permission scope consists:
 //basic, follower_list and likes
 //Instead of checking if one has it by string comparison:

-var users_permissions = create_perm_bitmask({BASIC: true, FOLLOWERLIST: true, LIKES: true, RELATIONSHIPS:true});
+var users_permissions = create_perm_bitmask({BASIC: true,
+                                             FOLLOWERLIST: true,
+                                             LIKES: true,
+                                             RELATIONSHIPS:true});
 console.log(required_perm_scope); // 53
 ```